-All participants will be required to give written informed consent.
-The process for obtaining informed consent, including the information in the PIS, was described in our application to the REC for ethical approval.
-Wherever possible, potential participants will have a minimum of 24 hours (and in most cases longer) from the time of receiving the PIS before deciding whether they wish to take part.
-However in a few cases, this time interval may be as little as 12 hours, for example for patients admitted for urgent surgery without prior notification to the waiting list co-ordinator.
+In a few cases, the time interval between receiving the PIL and formal consent being sought may be as little as 12 hours, for example for patients admitted for urgent surgery without prior notification to the waiting list co-ordinator.
 Despite the short notice, it is important to include these patients for the applicability of the trial findings.